Darryl Rouson: Politics

-While finishing Peterman's term, Rouson was one of three Pinellas representatives to support school vouchers (corporate-tax-credit scholarships), along with Bill Heller and Janet C. Long.
+While finishing Peterman's term, Rouson was one of three Pinellas representatives to support school vouchers (corporate-tax-credit scholarships), along with Bill Heller and Janet Long.
 Rouson was supported in the primary election by pro-school voucher group, All Children Matter.
 They praised his work in the Legislature, and they denied that his efforts as a member of the Florida Taxation and Budget Reform Commission were considerations.
 However, while on the Commission, he voted to place two amendments on the ballot that would allow religion based schools to receive taxpayer support.

 McKenzie again opposed Rouson in the regular primary.
 He criticized Rouson's support of a proposed amendment to the State Constitution which he said would hurt public education.
 Rouson said he wanted to reduce taxes and felt the proposed amendment should go to referendum to let the voters decide.
 McKenzie claimed he looked forward to improving teachers salaries, making changes in FCAT and reworking Florida's system for delivering health care to children.
 Rouson emphasized the need for reducing property taxes, the need to create more affordable housing and the need to bring more jobs to the district.
 Rouson won the primary, receiving 65% of the 5,000 votes cast in District 55.

-Rouson was one of three Pinellas Democrats endorsed by the St. Petersburg Chamber of Commerce, along with Bill Heller of District 52 and Janet C. Long of District 51.
+Rouson was one of three Pinellas Democrats endorsed by the St. Petersburg Chamber of Commerce, along with Bill Heller of District 52 and Janet Long of District 51.
 He was one of three Pinellas candidates for the State House endorsed by Associated Industries of Florida, along with Bill Heller and Peter Nehr.
 He was recommended in the 2008 general election by the Sarasota Herald Tribune, again against write-in candidate Calvester Benjamin-Anderson.
 He won with 98% of the vote.

 During the 2013 Florida legislative session, he was the primary sponsor of Florida House Bill 49, which prohibits the retail sale of certain smoking devices, such as glass pipes, clay pipes, water pipes, and hookas, which can be used to smoke marijuana.
 The bill was passed and took effect July 1, 2013.
 However the bill was altered to allow the sale if it is made clear the devices are for tobacco use only.

 Facing term limits in the House, in 2016 he ran for the Florida Senate seat being vacated by term-limited senator Arthenia Joyner.
 Rouson defeated fellow state representative Ed Narain by 75 votes in the Democratic primary, and won the general election by more than 70 percent of the vote.

+In June 2026, Rouson announced that he would be joining the faculty at New College of Florida, under the presidency of former Florida House Speaker Richard Corcoran, a fellow supporter of school voucher legislation.